NVIDIA/modulus/docs/tutorials/profiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-We've spent some detail in this tutorial looking at profiling techniques for AI applications, and how to easily enable them in Modulus.
+We've spent some detail in this tutorial looking at profiling techniques for AI applications, and how to easily enable them in PhysicsNeMo.
 As a recap:

 #.
-Modulus makes it easy to enable AI profiling with a simple interface, `Profiler()`, which you can
+PhysicsNeMo makes it easy to enable AI profiling with a simple interface, `Profiler()`, which you can
 modify to use different profiling tools.

 #.
-The `profile` decorator from modulus is a dynamic decorator that you can leave in your code,
+The `profile` decorator from physicsnemo is a dynamic decorator that you can leave in your code,
 and it will only perform functions when a profiling tool from `Profiler()` is enabled.

 #.
 The `annotate` decorator is a conviencence decorator that is directly tied to `nvtx` annotations.
 You can freely use them interchangeably.

 #.
 The `pytorch` and `nsight` profilers make it easy to profile your pytorch code.
 Pytorch's profiler
-can be activated in Modulus with a configuration switch, and nsight can be activated with a simple bash command wrapping your script.
+can be activated in PhysicsNeMo with a configuration switch, and nsight can be activated with a simple bash command wrapping your script.

 #.
 The `torch.compile` decorator can be used to compile your model for even better performance, but can